Have you ever heard the song of “ECHO”, which was the theme song of 2019 Rugby World Cup?

 It was fluttering in the wind.

 (Hachi was angry in the dream, of course.
-Yet, perhaps, it might imply the system of hierarchy is over.)
+However, it might imply some things: the system of hierarchy is over? or something else?)

 Hachi finally got iPhone lately.